feature-image

 Imago

-LeBron James continued his iconic streak of being an All-Star for the 22nd consecutive year, but not without some controversy.
-Averaging close to 22 points per game is not bad for a 41-year-old.
-In context, this is his worst production except for his rookie year.
-That’s why his selection on ‘merit’ is under scrutiny from fans and analysts.
+LeBron James continued his iconic streak of being an NBA All-Star for the 22nd consecutive year, but not without controversy.
+Averaging close to 22 points per game is not bad for a 41-year-old veteran.
+However, in context, this is his worst season statistically, aside from his rookie year.
+That is one of the main reasons why his selection on merit is under heavy scrutiny from fans and analysts.

 Watch What’s Trending Now!

-It was CBS Sports NBA reporter Sam Quinn who questioned the decision to select LeBron James.
 “I’m a well-known LeBron stan, but LeBron over Kawhi for an All-Star slot is a flat out farce.
 If you want to get LeBron into the game through injury replacement or special commissioner selection, fine, but Kawhi has been significantly better than him this year.”
-He is not wrong about the special commissioner selection, since Adam Silver has done so before.

 ADVERTISEMENT